 When I became an Advanced Skills Teacher, in 2002, the designation was still fairly new.
 There was quite an intensive appointment process involving a portfolio of documentary evidence, a set of testimonials and a visit by an external assessor, who watched me teach a mixed-ability Year 10 class.
 For this, I served up a ‘sure-fire’ double lesson on a poem, which I thought went very well.
-However, while the assessor enjoyed the lesson and was complimentary about it, she had a major reservation.
-Just the week before (she told me) she had seen the same poem “taught very well in just half the amount of lesson time.”
+However, while the assessor enjoyed the lesson and was complimentary about it, he had a major reservation.
+Just the week before (he told me) he had seen the same poem “taught very well in just half the amount of lesson time.”
 I found this a little irksome.
 I argued that I could very easily have ‘taught the poem’ in half the time, but that the lesson was about more than covering curriculum content as quickly as possible.
-But did she have a point?
-Continue reading “A poetry lesson”
+But did he have a point?

 Michael Rosen recently published a ‘matrix’ of different types of comments which children make about the texts they are reading:

 I have had a go at composing typical ‘trigger questions’ for each type of comment, for use in training.